 The Cohen study mentioned above concluded: "Even adolescent applicants who are functioning well will need a lot of guidance through the process of sex reassignment.
 However, provided they manage to pass SRS without problems, they have a lot to gain.
 They can catch up with their peers and devote their attention to friendships, partnership, and career."

 It is unfortunate that the medical profession, while also advancing, is doing so very slowly, partially due to a lack of facilities and specialists.
-In the UK only one NHS Gender Identity Clinic, the Portman and Tavistock Clinic in London, is able to offer specialist psychiatric and endocrinology services for transsexual children - and this for a population of 58 million people!
+In the UK only one NHS Gender Identity Clinic, the Portman and Tavistock Clinic in London, is able to offer specialist psychiatric and endocrinology services for transsexual children - and this for a population of over 60 million people!

 Despite the improving situation - the transsexual who transitions while still under age 18 rather than older remains very much the exception rather than the rule.

 Warning:Some of the hormone regimes stated below seem to be excessively high, overdosing on hormones will not have any additional physical feminisation effects but does have very serious and dangerous health risks.
 Hormones should only be prescribed and taken under qualified professional supervision.

 Final Note: I would like to give a huge thanks to all the girls who have contributed to this page in some way.

 contributions and information are very welcome, and your identity will remain